 Offer goods and services online (e.g., online sales, tele-health) so clients do not need to come into the workplace.

-Use alternative ways to deliver goods, such as curb-side pickup or mail.
+Use alternative ways to provide goods, such as curb-side pickup or delivery.

 Manage bookings and cancellations online or over the phone.
 Discourage walk-ins.

-Offer flexible cancellation and return policies, so sick clients do not feel pressured to come into your workplace.
+Offer flexible or extended cancellation and return policies, so sick clients do not feel pressured to come into your workplace.

-Ask clients to not arrive early for appointments, to not gather if waiting, and to leave promptly afterwards.
+Ask clients to arrive on time for appointments to avoid gathering if waiting, and to leave promptly after appointments.

-Restrict the number of people allowed in for an appointment, e.g., limit access to only the appointment holder, unless assistance or supervision from a companion is required.
+Restrict the number of people allowed per appointment.
+Limit access to the workplace only to the appointment holder unless assistance or supervision from a companion is required.

-Choose to run non-contact activities or modify them to be non-contact.
+Offer non-contact methods of work or modify work to be non-contact.